abhi-vinnakota/ValiantVaccinators/README.md

 educational purposes.

 ## Goal
-Valiant Vaccinator's overall goal was to investigate Covid-19 trends in comparison with vaccination rates.
+Our team's overall goal was to investigate Covid-19 trends in comparison with vaccination rates.
 More specifically, we wanted to compare the correlation between the number of vaccinations and the death/infection rate in America.

 ## Technologies Used